Kaspect/pipeline-templates/README.md

-# pipeline-templates
+# Pipeline-Templates

 #Deliverable 1, for Li, Reminder, Schwarzer
 0. Read the following carefully: http://kbroman.org/knitr_knutshell/pages/latex.html
-1. Clone this repo, make a folder with your last name
+1. Clone this repo, make a folder with your last name & commit it to master.
 2. Make a new branch called your last name __i.e.__`cohn`
-2. within the repo, make an R-latex file like the one here https://github.com/yihui/knitr-examples/blob/master/005-latex.Rtex
+2. Within the repo, make an R-latex file like the one here https://github.com/yihui/knitr-examples/blob/master/005-latex.Rtex
 3. Make frequent, useful commits as you develop https://try.github.io/levels/1/challenges/1
 3. Make an in-line numerical statistic. `Of the 8492 elements in the data, the mean was 7.3 and the standard deviation was 3.3`.
 4. Make an in-line string.